Get insider access

 • Has a hard time climbing onto high-pile carpets.

 The Roborock Q5 is a solid option for dealing with pet hair on floors, with a few caveats.
 It easily clears away pet hair on bare floors but has a hard time dealing with it on low-pile carpet.
-While it performs better in this regard on high-pile carpet, it's important to note that strands of hair tend to get stuck very easily in its brushroll's bristles after cleaning carpeting, which can be a bit of a nuisance to clean afterward.
-It's also remarkably quiet, which is great for pets that are sensitive to loud noises.
+While it performs better in this regard on high-pile carpet, some strands of hair can get stuck very easily in its brushroll's bristles after cleaning carpeting, which can be a bit of a nuisance to clean out afterward.
+It's also remarkably quiet, which is great for pets sensitive to loud noises.
 Unfortunately, its air filtration performance is pretty terrible, as fine allergens like pet dander can be shot straight out of the circular port around its LIDAR sensor.
 Unlike most other Roborock vacuums, there's no mopping functionality, so it can't scrub away tracked-in dirt or mud.

 Pros